anandi42/GaCD_Project/README.md

 fBodyGyroMag
 fBodyGyroJerkMag

 The search string "mean[^meanFreq]|std" was passed to `grep()` to get only those measurements representing mean and std.
-The meanFreq variable is the "Weighted average of the frequency components to obtain a mean frequency", so does not represent the mean of a feature measurement (based on the `features_info.txt` file from the [source .zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The meanFreq variable is the "Weighted average of the frequency components to obtain a mean frequency", so does not represent the mean of one of the 33 mean/std features.
+Therefore, the grep command returns 66 (33*2) variables.

 ###Step 3: Use Descriptive Activity Names:
 Using the information in `activity_labels.txt`, the second column is converted from digits to descriptive labels.

 ###Step 4: Appropriately label the dataset:
 The current dataset is now a long form dataset with the columns:
 *SubjectID: subject number
 *ActivityType:activity labels
 *Measurement: name of feature
 *MeasureValue: value of Measurement

  Since the values of Measurement will later be used as variable names, two cleanup steps are used to remove "()" and replace "-" with underscores.
 For example: `fBodyAcc-mean()-X` becomes `fBodyAcc_mean_X`.

 ###Step 5: Create a second indepedent tidy dataset:
 The current long form dataset is casted into a wide form, aggregating by the mean of the measurement at each subject and each activity.
 This dataset is written to a text file so that it can be read back into R.